juniepi/WaylandNvidiaFanCurveV2/README.md

 ## Preparing Labels
 **``📄 /Labels/Important info/ 🛑``**

-Now we have to make sure your labels match up! this should be a lot simpler than last time as well! first we have to run some commands to see what your system is labeling your GPU and fans on your GPU!
+Now we have to make sure your labels match up!
+First we have to run some commands to see what your system is labeling your GPU and the fans on your GPU!

 **📜 GPU Label**